satorres3/thehubv4/architecture.md

 This document provides a technical overview of the "Hub Nice State" application.
 It outlines the core architecture, data structures, and operational flow to facilitate understanding and modification of the codebase.

 The application is a Static Web App (SPA) built with TypeScript, HTML, and CSS, utilizing native browser features and ES modules.
 It does **not** use a frontend framework like React or Vue.
+Server-side logic lives in an Azure Functions backend written in Python.

 ## Development Roadmap